STEVEN’S BOOKSHOP/USA

 DAUGHTER OF LAZARUS by Albert A. Bell, Jr. Lorcis, a female slave, witnesses the eruption of Vesuvius and the decadence of Domitian’s court.
 By the author of All Roads Lead to Murder.
 CENTURION by Peter W. Mitsopoulos Centurion Glaxus Valtinius battles wild beasts, barbarians, and the incompetence of his own commander, whose carelessness threatens the survival of three legions.

 In The Sun’s Bride, the helmsman of a Rhodian warship rescues a beautiful woman from pirates and finds himself drawn into intrigues that may engulf the whole Aegean in war.
-Dark North is the tale of Memnon, an Ethiopian warrior in the service of emperor Septimius Severus in Britain.
+Horses of Heaven takes place in Central Asia 200 years after the campaigns of Alexander the Great.
+A young woman passes as a eunuch to study medicine in The Beacon at Alexandria.
+The Sand-Reckoner charts the life of Archimedes, whose scientific genius created weapons of mass destruction.
 What if young Caesarion, Cleopatra’s Heir, had not been killed after his mother’s demise?
-In The Beacon at Alexandria, a young woman passes as a eunuch to study medicine in Alexandria.
-The Sand-Reckoner charts the life of Archimedes, whose scientific genius created weapons of mass destruction.
 There’s frontier intrigue in the shadow of Hadrian’s Wall on the Island of Ghosts — foggy, barbaric Britannia.
-Dark North is the tale of Memnon, an Ethiopian in the service of Septimius Severus in Britain.
 In Render Unto Caesar, a young Alexandrian travels to Rome and encounters a female gladiator who is more than she seems.
+Dark North is the tale of Memnon, an Ethiopian warrior in the service of emperor Septimius Severus in Britain.
+Imperial Purple is the tale of a silk weaver in 5th Century Constantinople.
+The Bearkeeper’s Daughter is a set in the reign of Justinian and Theodora at the height of the Byzantine Empire.
 Alchemy of Fire takes place in Constantinople in 672 AD, as a concubine hides her daughter’s royal origins.
-More titles: Horses of Heaven Imperial Purple The Bearkeeper’s Daughter.